AsleshaV/Election_Analysis/README.md

   1.Modify the code to see county wise which candidate is the winner ; we can use this data to analyse the budget for future election campaigns.
 I would suggest to Use a vote percentage for each county voted for each candidate and using an if-else statement to print the results.This will print the candidate name, county name, and vote percent for each county.

-  2.we can modify the code and write it to loop through the ballot IDs to ensure that there are no duplicates due to manual errors. we can modify the script to apply to states instead of counties in federal elections which can be a valuable resource for data analysing.
+  2.we can modify the code and write it to loop through the ballot IDs to ensure that there are no duplicates due to manual errors. we can even modify the script to apply to states instead of counties in federal elections which can be a valuable resource for data analysing.